 It is therefore important that the independent monitor reviews all major claims, and smaller claims on a sample basis, to assess whether they could be corrupt.
 The number of smaller claims which the monitor examines, and the detail into which the monitor goes, is a matter for the monitor to determine and depends on the number and size of the claims and the time available.

 If, in carrying out the monitoring obligations, the independent monitor identifies an issue which may indicate corruption, the monitor should conduct preliminary investigations so as to determine whether there are reasonable grounds to suspect corruption.
 If this is established, then the monitor should not investigate any further and should report the matter to the top management and Project compliance manager of the Project Owner, to the body which appointed the independent monitor (if different from the Project Owner), and to the law enforcement body.
 For example, if the monitor ascertains that a manager of the Project Owner has an undeclared ownership interest in a Supplier and has made a clearly unjustified decision in favour of that Supplier (e.g. has approved defective work), the monitor may conclude that there are reasonable grounds to suspect corruption and so should report this issue as required in this PACS Standard.
-The monitor would not be obliged to undertake a detailed investigation to establish that the manager had actually received any benefit or acted corruptly.
+The monitor would not be obliged to undertake a detailed investigation to establish whether the manager had actually received any benefit or acted corruptly.

 In carrying out these preliminary investigations and making these reports, the independent monitor should ensure, as far as possible, that:

 It is preferable that the monitor has a duty to report suspected corruption.
-Firstly, this duty will act as a significant deterrent to corruption, as the parties involved in the project will be aware that the independent monitor has an obligation to report suspected corruption .
+Firstly, this duty will act as a significant deterrent to corruption, as the parties involved in the Project will be aware that the independent monitor has an obligation to report suspected corruption .
 Secondly, having a duty, rather than a discretion, to report will help to counter any personal reluctance that the monitor may have to report corruption due to its potentially serious consequences.

 Paragraph 4 of this PACS Standard requires the independent monitor to submit a routine report to the specified persons every three months.
-In preparing these reports, the independent monitor should take similar precautions as those stated in G12 above, particularly as these reports are also (in the case of wholly or partly public owned or funded projects) required to be published to the public under paragraph 9 of PACS Standard 11.
+In preparing these reports, the independent monitor should take similar precautions to those stated in G12 above, particularly as these reports are also (in the case of wholly or partly publicly owned or funded projects) required to be published to the public under paragraph 9 of PACS Standard 11.

 If the independent monitor is to be able to carry out the monitoring duties effectively, it is necessary that Project participants (i.e. the Project Owner, Suppliers and Sub-suppliers) fully co-operate with the independent monitor, do not interfere with or try to influence the independent monitor, and provide the independent monitor with access to their Project offices and site premises, personnel, records and correspondence, and works, products, services, equipment and materials.